-Students will complete didactic coursework (57.5 quarter units for the AS and 53.5 for the certificate) and approximately 880 hours of clinical education in a cardiac cath lab/EP lab.
+Students will complete online didactic coursework (61.5 quarter units) and at least 800 hours of clinical education in a cardiac catheterization lab/EP lab.

-Physical demands include lifting; carrying; bending; manipulation of equipment; patient assistance; walking and prolonged standing; the ability to read written orders, advanced computer systems screens, patent records, and equipment controls and the ability to communicate with patients, physicians and coworkers.
+Physical demands include lifting; carrying; bending; manipulation of equipment; patient assistance; walking and prolonged standing; the ability to read written orders, advanced computer systems screens, patient records, and equipment controls; and the ability to communicate with patients, physicians, and coworkers.

 Mental and emotional demands include critical decision making, interaction with patients of different ages and health conditions, maintaining patient confidentiality, and being able to work under pressure in stressful conditions.

-CCI is a credentialing organization for Cardiovascular Technology and emerging medical professionals.
+Cardiovascular Credentialing International (CCI) is a credentialing organization for Cardiovascular Technology and emerging medical professionals.
 Earning a CCI credential demonstrates not only fundamental knowledge, but also dedication to your professional development.
 Becoming certified allows you to become part of a group of more than 17,000 certified cardiovascular professionals worldwide.
-CCI's credentials are internationally recognized by physicians, employers, contractors of Medicare and Medicaid services, administrators, accreditations bodies and patients.
+CCI's credentials are internationally recognized by physicians, employers, contractors of Medicare and Medicaid services, administrators, accreditation bodies and patients.
 CCI yields the certification of RCES in the Cardiac EP Specialty.
 For more information, visit their site: http://www.cci-online.org/

 To be eligible for admission, the applicant must complete: